-Other examples of program influence reported by program leaders included revising student journal prompts, providing ongoing opportunities for staff reflections, incorporating the BEETLES Learning Cycle in professional learning and field teaching opportunities, increasing awareness of teaching practices, and helping programs to prepare for and align with the Next Generation Science Standards.
+Other examples of program influence reported by program leaders in interviews and confirmed during site visits included revising student journal prompts, providing ongoing opportunities for staff reflections, incorporating the BEETLES Learning Cycle in professional learning and field teaching opportunities, integrating the "I notice, I wonder, It reminds me of" instructional routine throughout programming, fostering staff inquiry, increasing awareness of teaching practices, and helping programs to prepare for and align with the Next Generation Science Standards.
+Overall, all sites reported being prepared to continue using BEETLES in some capacity though it was unclear at the time of the interviews what this would look like moving forward.